 - Union of minimalism and traditional values

-Embedded in the lush tropical forest and the untouched habitat of Costa Rica, Virtu was born out of a desire to leverage the ancient wisdom of Nature to promote the well-being of today.
+Another great example of cannabis branding done right is Virtú.
+Rooted in the lush tropical forests and untouched habitats of Costa Rica, Virtú was born from a desire to harness nature’s ancient wisdom to promote modern well-being.

 3. Rise by Yesterday Design Co.